 Smart FBA sellers take the time to evaluate the prices on their items to make sure they are priced to sell quickly and maximize profits.
 Repricing your inventory on a somewhat regular basis in order to keep prices competitive is a wise business decision.
 As you think about pricing strategies, you’ll soon learn that repricing doesn’t always mean lowering your price, but can often mean raising your price.
 We’ll talk more about repricing strategies later this week.

 Now, let’s go over how to reprice your items manually.
-Click on the image to the right to see a visual representation of each step.
+Use the image below to see a visual representation of each step.

 1. Log in to Seller Central

 2. On the top left of the screen, click “Inventory.”

-3. On the left sidebar, under “show my inventory,” click on “Active.”
+3. On the filters row be sure that only the “Active” option is selected.
 This will show you what items are currently in stock (no need to reprice something you don’t have in stock anymore).

-4. The default setting is to sort your inventory by Merchant SKU, but you can change that to however you want to sort your inventory (by product name, date created, quality available, your price, and fulfilled by).
+4. The default setting is to sort your inventory by Date Created, but you can change that to however you want to sort your inventory (by product name, SKU, quality available, quantity inbound, quantity reserved, and your price).